 So as a result, the cash flow from my rental is covering my entire student loan payment every single month.
 My initial $35,000 is secured to the property as equity, the tenant is paying off the rest of the loan on the home, and I’m gaining further equity in the home.
 The average appreciation rate in that area is 2.37%, so I’m actually gaining value in the home as we speak.

-The rest of the 19 years on this loan could be paid off by my tenants, while the property appreciates in value and gains in equity.
+My tenants could pay the rest of the 19 years on this loan off, while the property appreciates in value and gains in equity.
 Additionally, when that home is fully paid off, there will likely be a jump in cash flow, and the value of the property should be decently higher.

 So, What's the End Result?

-My $85,000 loan will be paid entirely by a $35,000 investment in a home.
+A $35,000 investment in a home will pay entirely my $85,000 loan.
 Eventually, that $35,000 will be worth at the very least $105,000 (the purchase price of the home), plus any appreciation that will have taken place and minus any large repair expenses.
 What happened to the $50,000 I didn’t use?
 That went towards a down payment for an apartment building I bought with a partner.

 With all that said, I certainly can’t fault anyone for choosing to pay off their debt all at once.
 There is value to the peace of mind that comes from knowing you are debt-free.